buluma/ansible-role-consul/README.md

 ---
 # defaults file for consul

+# You can install consul using a package in this role.
+If you have installed
+# consul manually, set this to `no`.
+consul_install_package: yes

 # This flag controls the datacenter in which the agent is running.
 consul_datacenter: dc1